LeviBorodenko/garnn/README.md

 The output is of shape (batch, N, N).
 If `use_reverse_diffusion` is true then we obtain 2 attention matrices and thus the shape is (batch, 2, N, N).

 The `GraphDiffusionConvolution` layer in `garnn.layers.diffconv` offers diffusion graph convolution as described by [(Li et al., 2017)](https://arxiv.org/pdf/1707.01926.pdf).
-It operates on a tuple containing a graph signal X and an adjacency matrix A(usually an attention matrix returned by an attention mechanism) and is initiated with the following parameters
+It operates on a tuple containing a graph signal X and an adjacency matrix A (usually an attention matrix returned by an attention mechanism) and is initiated with the following parameters

 | Parameter | Function |
 |:------------- | :--------|
 |`features` (required) | Number output features.
 Q in the paper.|
 |`num_diffusion_steps` (required) | Number of hops done by the diffusion process.
 K in the paper. |

-There are more specialised parameters like regularisers and initialisers - - those can be found in the doc string.
+There are more specialised parameters like regularisers and initialisers -- those can be found in the doc string.
 The convolutional layer returns a diffused graph signal of shape (batch, N, Q).

 Thus, if we have 10 nodes with 5 features each and we would like to apply diffusion graph convolution with 20 features using a 5-head attention mechanism with an internal embedding of 64 units then we would need to run